Galson Farm Bunk Barn, Galson Farm House, South Galson, Isle of Lewis, HS2 0SH

 Galson Farm Bunkbarn is perfect for exploring the west side of the Isle of Lewis.
 You’ll have spectacular views of the Atlantic coast, with easy access to beaches, historic sites and culture.
 Don’t forget to take a quick walk down to the river to see the otters – they’re as fond of the area as we are!

 Enjoy dark skies and empty beaches and on the Isle of Lewis with a stay at Galson Farm

 September 4th 2020

-Galson Farm Hostel is re-opening at the end of September with a new offering of exclusive use by 2, 4 or 6 people and a new name.
-This 6 bed self catering barn has VisitScotland “Good to Go” Covid Risk assessment in place an is an ideal Winter 2020 Staycation for a couples, family or small group.
-Dogs welcome.
+Galson Farm Hostel has a new offering of exclusive use by 2, 4 or 6 people and a new name.
+This 6 bed self catering barn has VisitScotland “Good to Go” Covid Risk assessment in place an is ideal for a couples, family or small group.

 A place apart

 Galson Farm Hostel on the Isle of Lewis overlooks the ever changing Atlantic Ocean.
 Well away from familiar modern world.